RobertD502/home-assistant-flair/README.md

 **Prior To Installation**

 You will need credentials consisting of client_id and client_secret.
-If you don't already have these, for API access, please [contact Support](https://support.flair.co/hc/en-us/requests/new) with the email address associated with your registered Flair account.
+If you don't already have these, for API access, please [contact Flair Support](https://support.flair.co/hc/en-us/requests/new) with the email address associated with your registered Flair account.

 ## Installation